Thursday, November 04, 2010

 Attorney in private practice employed by municipality to conduct an investigation claims qualified immunity when sued by employee

-The court explained that the doctrine of qualified immunity protects government officials “from liability for civil damages insofar as their conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known,” citing Pearson v Callahan, 129 S. Ct.
-808.
+In this decision the court explains that the doctrine of qualified immunity that protects government officials “from liability for civil damages insofar as their conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known.”

 Monday, August 02, 2010